alifiaganjaraharja/NYC-TLC/README.md

 The data proves that digital payment (Type 1) is the driver of recorded revenue and higher-value trips for Yellow Taxis.
 Any financial analysis or policy decision relying solely on recorded transaction values must account for the 23% tipping premium on digital payments and the missing tip revenue from cash transactions.

+Question 5: Delivery Efficiency - Calculate the average time between a driver dropping off a passenger and picking up the next one.
+This one can be a great use for $LEAD()$ window function.

+**NOTE**: For this question, the analysis is only done for the FHV (specifically the 2017) because either the Green and/or Yellow Taxi dataset doesn't include the 'dispatching_base_num' field or any driver info field.